katewing/manydoors/README.md

-# manydoors
+# manydoors doorbot
-access script for manylabs door

-features:
+purpose: tap-in, tap-out with a ISO 14443A keyfob/card to document workspace usage

+## usage
+1. get a keyfob or keycard (if you have one already, you can use it)
+2. add your rfid number and name/alias to https://github.com/jhpoelen/manydoors/blob/master/ids.csv
+3. help document space usage by making door buzz when entering and leaving

+## features

 1. use rfid to record entry/exit at the manylabs door.
 2. automatically updates ids from this github repo when new ones are available
 3. keeps a local event log on the pi
-4. posts a enter/exit events on the #door channel of manylabs slack
+4. posts a enter/exit events on the [#door channel of manylabs slack](https://manylabs.slack.com/archives/door/)

 # setup